top of page

 Level 3 (two tracks)

-This level is targeted for people who are experienced blues dancers.
+This level is targeted for people who are intermediate blues dancers.
 A solid leader and/or follower, you are probably a pretty good solo dancer- you're definitely able to dance solo for a song without running out of steam.
 You are often in high-level classes, and confidently dance differently to jukin' and ballroomin'.
 Often, you may get feedback about needing to really solidify your voice, push your blues aesthetic to be stronger, or improve your composition.

 Level 4 (by audition only)

 This is a high-level track, for dancers who take learning very seriously.
 This level is designed for people who are scene leaders, who are constantly taking workshops (and very possibly teaching them), and who have a very strong practice ethic.
 If you have a strong sense of yourself as a dancer, and have excellent technique, Level 4 may be for you.
 You understand jukin' and ballroomin', and have an excellent grasp of solo vocabulary and movement.
-This track will be limited to roughly 15 leaders and 15 followers, by audition.
+This track will be limited to roughly 20 leaders and 20 followers, by audition.
 Students who audition should plan to attend all leveled classes during the weekend.

 Level 5 (by audition only)

 This is a high-level track, for dancers who take learning very seriously.
 This level is for dancers who have many years of dancing under their belts and regularly work on improving their dance skills off the social floor during practicums and private lessons.
-This track will be limited to roughly the top 12 leaders and 12 followers at the event, by audition.
+This track will be limited to roughly the top 15 leaders and 15 followers at the event, by audition.
 Students who audition should plan to attend all of the leveled classes during the weekend.